sujith27pes/SDS_Auto_Works/README.md

 - The car can't be moved when it is raised
 - When the car has issues, the mechanic moves under the car, fixes it and lowers the car

+## Furure Improvemnets

+- Initialize a 3d model for the parts

 ## Installation

 1. Clone the repository: